 B i o g r a p h y

 Dr. Paul A. Aitken (b.
-1970) is Director of Music & Worship Arts and Composer-in-Residence at the Cathedral of the Rockies in Boise, Idaho where he oversees more than twenty ensembles and a professional staff of six spanning two campuses.
+1970) is an accomplished freelance composer, conductor, and the Director of Music Emeritus at the Cathedral of the Rockies in Boise, Idaho.

 Recognized for his work in the choral arts, Aitken achieved notable milestones in his career.
 He made history as the inaugural winner of the ACDA Brock Student Composition Competition with his masterful composition, "Flanders Fields."
 In addition, he was honoured with the renowned Chronos Vocal Ensemble Prize in 2018 for his captivating piece, "Au clair de la lune," and his autobiographical composition, "How Can I Keep from Singing," earned him the prestigious 2021 American Prize in Choral Music.